CarlosCaoLopez/hacktoberfest/README.md

 - **ReDoc**: http://localhost:8000/redoc

 The API follows OpenAPI 3.0 specifications and provides comprehensive documentation for all endpoints, request/response schemas, and error codes.

+## Issues

+On 20/10/2025, the chatbot sometimes replies in a wrong way, even though the API works flawlessly.